danburonline/parola-chat/doc/how-to-new-ad.md

-# How to create a new chatbot ad
+# How to create and deploy a new chatbot ad

 Creating a new chatbot ad instance consists of five major steps: